omar-polo/vc-got/README.md

 ## Contributing

 The long-term plan is to get this into Emacs.
-This means that to avoid possible problem, a GNU copyright assignment is required.
+This means that to avoid possible problems, a GNU copyright assignment is required.
 It's really easy to get one (just send an email), and having one will allow you to make further contribution to Emacs itself or to various other packages.